 Equine Infectious Disease Surveillance (EIDS) is generously funded by the UK's Thoroughbred industry and is based at Cambridge University.
 The EIDS team collaborates with equine industry stakeholders to control and prevent equine infectious disease occurrences in the UK.
 They oversee numerous surveillance schemes to aid the identification and reporting of specific infectious disease occurrences and provide a disease control advice service for veterinary surgeons.
 EIDS also collate and share disease information, through platforms such as the International Collating Centre (ICC), EquiFluNet and the Equine Quarterly Disease Surveillance report, which is produced by EIDS in collaboration with BEVA and Defra/APHA.

-The Horserace Betting Levy Board (HBLB) funded equine influenza (EI) surveillance scheme provides free of charge PCR testing for suspected cases of equine flu in Great Britain.
+The Horserace Betting Levy Board (HBLB) funded equine influenza (EI) surveillance scheme provides free of charge PCR testing for suspected cases of equine flu in the UK.
 The laboratory testing is conducted on behalf of EIDS and HBLB by Rossdales Laboratories for samples submitted with an appropriately completed scheme submission form.